Happy-Rapid-Cart/Instacart2020/README.md

 * Log of past purchases by diet or food type
 * User taps recipe idea and those items are assembled in their cart from the nearest store
 * User messages with shopper while cart is being shopped for.
+* User picks a favorite food they like.
+Then they are shown, in a subsequent screen, which stores have that time.

 ### 2. Screen Archetypes